AgincourtSkunkworks/FRCDocs/README.md

 ## Contributing

-We use Material for MkDocs to generate our documentation, which allows for relatively content editing and contribution.
+We use Material for MkDocs to generate our documentation, which allows for relatively easy content editing and contribution.
 MkDocs uses Markdown (with added features) to write documentation.
 You'll likely already be familiar with Markdown, as a variant of it is used in GitHub and Discord.

 It is recommended that you read up the necessary parts of the Material for MkDocs [documentation](https://squidfunk.github.io/mkdocs-material/setup/) and view the source code for some existing pages to gain familiarity.
 A page on our docs site will also be made (soon) to help you get started.